GSA/Section508.gov/_pages/manage/2022-04-05-mangage-benefits-of-accessibility.md

 layout: page
 sidenav: true
 permalink: manage/benefits-of-accessibility/
+description: "Learn about the benefits of digital accessibility and the risks of inaccessible content, including improved access, better user experience, reduced rework, and lower legal risk."
 type: manage
 title: 'Practical Reasons for Digital Accessibility: The benefits of digital accessibility and the risks and drawbacks of inaccessible content'
 created: April 5, 2022